amcginlay/eks-demos/doc/10-deploy-to-k8s/README.md

 ### Deploy our application at scale

-Create a `blue` namespace which will host the first deployment then use `kubectl create deployment` to deploy the app from ECR to Kubernetes.
+Create a namespace which will host the first deployment then use `kubectl create deployment` to deploy the app from ECR to Kubernetes.
 This deployment will start scaled down to zero so we can right-size the CPU requests setting before spinning up the 3 instances.
 ```bash
 kubectl create namespace ${EKS_NS_BLUE}